 New and emerging businesses have a world of potential before them as they set out to stake their claims.
 At the same time, they are particularly vulnerable to bad business and legal decisions that could set the stage for their own eventual demise.
-Start-ups and early-stage companies face unique challenges that will ultimately come to define them.
+Start-up and early-stage companies face unique challenges that will ultimately come to define them.
 Having a knowledgeable attorney is essential to charting a path to success.

-SederLaw’s Business and Corporate Law practice has the skill, ingenuity, and experience it takes to advise new and expanding companies of their legal rights and obligations.
+SederLaw’s Business and Corporate Law practice has the skill, ingenuity, and experience it takes to advise new and expanding companies on their legal rights and obligations.
 We’ve worked with businesses across a broad spectrum of industries to help them start building their legacies.

 Legal Challenges For New Businesses